private ear infection treatment in London

 - Throw out your cotton buds!

 - Top tip!
-Never put sharp objects or cotton buds into your ear canal.
+Never put sharp objects or cotton buds into your or your child's ear canal, even if your ear is itching or you have an earache.
 This can cause tiny cuts in the ear canal that allow infections to start

 Middle ear infections